-Child Wise is a social enterprise of Save the Children Australia.
-The Board of Child Wise consists of Peter Hodgson, Andrew Jackomos, Michelle Somerville, Michelle Scott and Paul Ronalds in their capacities as directors and Chief Executive Officer respectively of Save the Children Australia.
+Child Wise is a not-for-profit subsidiary of the Save the Children Australia group.
+The Board of Child Wise consists of Andrew Jackomos, Michelle Scott, Larry Kamener and Paul Ronalds.

 Paul Ronalds joined Save the Children Australia as Chief Executive Officer in July 2013 and led the merger with Child Wise in December 2017.
 Prior to joining Save the Children, Paul was First Assistant Secretary responsible for the Office of Work and Family in the Department of Prime Minister and Cabinet.

 Larry Kamener, is a Senior Adviser and former Senior Partner in the Boston Consulting Group.
 During his time with BCG, Larry founded and was the inaugural leader of BCG’s Global Public Sector Practice.
 He founded and is now the Chair of the Centre for Public Impact, a BCG Foundation based in London.
 Larry is also the Chair of Teach for Australia and the Strategic Advisory Council of the Bastow Institute of School Leadership is a Board Member with the Melbourne Theatre Company.